-Assuming your landlord has the right to welcome pets into their property, as a freehold or leasehold ownership may restrict this, allowing pets is still their decision - but these stats show that now is the time to revisit the option, to benefit from how attractive this makes their property to rent.
+Assuming your landlord has the right to welcome pets into their property, as a freehold or leasehold ownership may restrict this, these stats show that now is the time to seriously consider the option of openly allowing pets, to benefit from how attractive this makes their property to rent.

 You can reach a huge pool of potential tenants if your landlord accepts pets.
 Surveys show that only 7% of landlords advertise their homes as suitable for pets, while 40% of UK households own pets.
 You’ll have a unique selling point over competing agents in the local market and you’ll find tenants for your landlord’s property more easily.